-We began selling IBSRELA in the U.S. in March 2022, and have generated limited revenue from product sales to date.
-We have no other products approved for sale and have received a CRL from the FDA for our NDA for tenapanor for the Hyperphosphatemia Indication and an Appeal Denied Letter ("ADL") in response to our first level of appeal of the CRL to the FDA Office of Cardiology, Hematology, Endocrinology and Nephrology ("OCHEN").
-Additionally, we have received an Interim Response (the "Interim Response") to our second level of appeal to the Office of New Drugs ("OND"), Center for Drug Evaluation and Research (CDER), in which OND indicated that additional input from the Advisory Committee, in general, and specifically from experts, including clinicians would be valuable in further considering the clinical meaningfulness of the phosphate lowering effect observed in our phase 3 clinical program for tenapanor for the Hyperphosphatemia Indication.
-OND has directed the Division of Cardiology and Nephrology of OCHEN (the "Division") to convene the Advisory Committee, and a the Advisory Committee meeting scheduled for November 16, 2022.
-There can be no assurances that the response from the Advisory Committee will be positive, or that approval of our NDA will ultimately be granted by the FDA.
-To date, we have generated limited product revenue from product sales of IBSRELA.
+We began selling IBSRELA in the U.S. in March 2022, and have generated \$45.3 million revenue from product sales to date.
+We have no other products approved for sale.
+On April 17, 2023, we resubmitted our NDA for XPHOZAH following the U.S. Food and Drug Administration's ("FDA") Center for Drug Evaluation and Research, Office of New Drugs ("OND") decision to grant our appeal of the Complete Response Letter ("CRL") for the NDA for XPHOZAH.
+On May 17, 2023, the FDA accepted the resubmission of the NDA for XPHOZAH.
+The FDA determined that the NDA is a class 2 review, which results in a six-month review period from the date of resubmission, and has set a user fee goal date of October 17, 2023.

+Even with the acceptance of the resubmission of the NDA, there can be no assurances that our NDA for XPHOZAH will be approved by the FDA.
 There can be no assurances that we will be successful in increasing the amount of product revenue from sales of IBSRELA.
 There can be no assurances that we will generate sufficient product revenue from sales of IBSRELA and, if approved, XPHOZAH, to cover our expenses.
-Our ability to generate product revenue from sales or pursuant to milestone payments depends heavily on many factors, including but not limited to:
+Our ability to generate product revenue from sales or pursuant to milestone or royalty payments depends heavily on many factors, including but not limited to:

-- our ability to successfully commercialize IBSRELA; - obtaining market acceptance of IBSRELA as a viable treatment option for IBS-C; - our ability to obtain and sustain an adequate level of coverage and reimbursement for IBSRELA by third-party payors; - whether we are successful in our efforts during the Advisory Committee meeting and under the FDR process to secure approval for our NDA for tenapanor for the Hyperphosphatemia Indication, or whether we are otherwise able during the FDR to reach resolution with the FDA regarding a path to addressing the deficiencies in our NDA noted in the CRL, ADL and Interim Response and the time and cost associated with such path; - establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for IBSRELA, and, if approved, XPHOZAH; - addressing any competing technological and market developments; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - attracting, hiring, and retaining qualified personnel.
+- · our ability to successfully commercialize ISBRELA and continue to increase market share; - maintaining sufficient market acceptance of IBSRELA as a viable treatment option for IBS-C; - our ability to obtain and sustain an adequate level of coverage and reimbursement for IBSRELA by third-party payors; - · whether we are successful in our efforts to secure regulatory approval for our NDA for XPHOZAH and the label for which approval is granted; - whether or when XPHOZAH, along with other oral ESRD-related drugs without an injectable or intravenous equivalent, are bundled into the ESRD prospective payment system, and the manner in which such introduction into the ESRD prospective payment system may occur, including the length of any applicable TDAPA period and the amount of the add-on payment available during the TDAPA period; - establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for IBSRELA and, if approved, XPHOZAH; - · addressing any competing technological and market developments; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - · attracting, hiring, and retaining qualified personnel.